m-Jakub/Sports-League-Database/README.md

 ### There exist the following classes:

-* League: This class represents a sports league and contains information about clubs, players, and agents.
+* League: represents a sports league and contains information about clubs, players, and agents.
 It provides various functions to manage the league, such as adding/removing clubs, players, and agents, assigning players to clubs, and performing operations like paying salaries, changing budgets, etc. It also has functions for printing different data related to the league.

-* SportsClub: This class represents a sports club within the league.
+* SportsClub: represents a sports club within the league.
 It has member variables to store club-specific information like name, player list, monthly income, budget, etc. The class provides functions for managing players, such as hiring, selling, and freeing players, as well as changing club-related data like monthly income, budget, and trophies.
 It also includes functions to print club information.

-* Person: This class serves as a base class for other classes (Agent and Player) and represents an individual person involved in the league.
+* Person: serves as a base class for other classes (Agent and Player) and represents an individual person involved in the league.
 It contains common attributes like ID, full name, and salary.
 It provides functions to get and change these attributes and has a print function to display a person's data.

-* Agent: This class represents an agent who manages players in the league.
+* Agent: represents an agent who manages players in the league.
 It inherits from the Person class and includes additional member variables like a list of players associated with the agent.
 The class provides functions to add/remove players from the agent's list and print agent data.

-* Player: This class represents a player in the league.
+* Player: represents a player in the league.
 It also inherits from the Person class and includes specific member variables like value (indicating player's worth), pointers to the club and agent the player belongs to.
 It provides functions to assign a club and agent to the player, change player value, check if the player has a club, and print player data.

 ### Limits and restrictions